 Latest News from Ancient Egypt by Franck Goddio

-What’s going on in Thonis-Herakleion
+What’s going on in Thonis-Heracleion

 In January, maritime archaeologist Franck Goddio has been live at Hilti.
 Via livestream, he gave interesting insights into his amazing work and shared latest developments from Ancient Egypt on the ongoing excavations of Thonis-Heracleion, located seven kilometers from the current coast of Egypt.
 For centuries, this city was Egypt's largest port on the Mediterranean before Alexander the Great founded Alexandria in 331 BC.